quil/quil/README.markdown

 # Processing for Clojure #

 This lib is a wrapper for the [Processing][] project.
-Mixture Clojure and Processing enables you to do live-coding and experiment easily.
+Mixture of Clojure and Processing enables you to do live-coding and experiment easily.

 Most of the function are covered; some have a slightly different name than in Java (partly because Clojure is confused by methods of the